mukherjeearnab/ethereum-tutorial/geth-priv-net/presentation.md

 4. Orchestrated our own Private Ethereum Network with 2 nodes.

 5. Transferred funds from one Ethereum Account to another.

+6. Connected the Network Node to Metamask Wallet.

 ---